| |

 She stepped backwards, away.

-Jolinar took two steps back, unwilling to go near the wall where it looked like a large hand was pushing into the shed through the wall.
+steps back, unwilling to go near the wall where it looked like a large hand was pushing into the shed through the wall.

 Sam gulped at the sight and resolved never to watch another horror movie with Daniel.